 Rodrigo:15:12You just bring it all together so we have, going back to day two, we talked about skill multiplied by breadth.
 Breadth increases by being, by working in the asset allocation arena, asset class arena.
 That once we’re in that arena, we can do better by simply being there in a global market portfolio weighting.
 And then we can improve that by weighting more efficiently by weighting them from risk quality perspective.
 And so that’s one way of doing it, I know, in terms of diversification, in order to maximize, in order to optimize this.
 What are we measuring, what are the things we are measuring, right?
 We are measuring the correlations between these asset classes.
 We have to make some assumptions.
 So you can decide, you can have an heuristic and say like generally bonds and equities have x amount of correlation and so we’re weight this based on this long-term estimates of correlation.
 And you’re gonna get some improvement there than just doing a global market portfolio.

 But as we get more active and as we are able, if we have confidence and we have system that allows us to have confidence in estimates…

 Rodrigo:16:21… portfolio agility, right?
 Allows us to maybe update our estimates of correlation as they change.
-Cause we all know that that longterm correlation between bonds and equities, golds and equities and so on don’t hold all the time.
+Because we all know that that long-term correlation between bonds and equities, gold and equities and so on don’t hold all the time.

 Lets fact check that.(laughs)